Little Learners starting information

 The Toddle app is a digital portfolio showing both group and individual learning.

-Teachers and admin post notices to the Scopus App regularly updating them on upcoming events, giving vital information.
+Teachers and admin post notices and a newsletter to the Scopus App regularly updating them on upcoming events, giving vital information.

 It is important for parents to keep up to date with these notices as this is a main communication forum.